+I ertify that:

-I , certify that: • The chart submitted is a true and accurate record of a case I have been involved in. • Patient details have been removed from the chart. • I have shown this chart to my supervisor, and we are both confident that it meets all the criteria on the Chart Review Checklist, that it follows NZAS Professional Practice Standards and NZAS Best Practice Guidelines (or any deviation from these protocols has a valid explanation), and that it is ready for submission to the NZAS examiners' panel. • My supervisor and I are signing below to confirm that we have each checked this chart and are happy with the quality of it for submission.
-Signed: Date: CANDIDATE CANDIDATE
+• • The chart submitted is a true and accurate record of a case I have been involved in.

+• Patient details have been removed from the chart.

+• • I have shown this chart to my supervisor, and we are both confident that it meets all the criteria on the Chart Review Checklist, that it follows NZAS Professional Practice Standards and NZAS Best Practice Guidelines (or any deviation from these protocols has a valid explanation), and that it is ready for submission to the NZAS examiners' panel.

+• My supervisor and I are signing below to confirm that we have each checked this cha happy with the quality of it for submission. rt and are

+Signed: : Date:

+CANDIDATE

+Signed: : Date:

-Signed: SUPERVISOR
+SUPERVISOR